MichMourra/FariasLab/README.md

     ```
    ---------------------

-  - [DownloadFastas.py](https://github.com/MichMourra/FariasLab/blob/main/Preparation/DownloadFastas.py) : This script is able to download the fasta files using the EMBL ids extracted from the ENA file.
+  - [DownloadFastas.py](https://github.com/MichMourra/FariasLab/blob/main/Preparation/DownloadFastas.py) :white_check_mark: : This script is able to download the fasta files using the EMBL ids extracted from the ENA file.

    ---------------------

-  - [GetPDBs.py](https://github.com/MichMourra/FariasLab/blob/main/Preparation/GetPDBs.py) : This script is able to download the PDB files from uniprot database by establishing a programmatic access.
+  - [GetPDBs.py](https://github.com/MichMourra/FariasLab/blob/main/Preparation/GetPDBs.py) :white_check_mark: : This script is able to download the PDB files from uniprot database by establishing a programmatic access.
 Takes as argument the folder path that contains all the fasta files resulting from aa-to-nt.py.

     **Arguments**